unic/stages/README.md

 import React, { Fragment } from "react";
 import { Stages, Form, Navigation, Progression, HashRouter } from "react-stages";

+// ... import form configs and renderers here!
+See the above form example for how.

 <Stages
     initialData={{}}
     render={({ navigationProps, progressionProps, routerProps, steps }) => (